Part 4: Combating Scripture Twisting with Real Examples

 Practical Steps to Avoid Scripture Twisting

 Assuming that the reader is sincerely desiring the truth, and that we desire God to change us so that we are in agreement with Him, and that we are not expecting God to change in order to accommodate us, then there are several basic things that we can do to avoid misreading, misunderstanding misinterpreting or twisting Scripture.
-I offer a summary below:
+I offer a summary below:1.
+When you are reading Scripture begin by asking God to send the Holy Spirit to teach you.
+He promises to help you when you ask Him, so do not forget to ask for God's help in reading, understanding, and obeying the Scriptures (Matthew 7:7-8

 2. Read the Bible book by book: Do not piecemeal.
 Do not pick and choose or smorgasbord read.
 Instead, start at the beginning of a Scriptural book and read carefully systematically through to the end of the entire book day by day.
 That way you will be more likely to get the complete thought that God was trying to convey through that particular writer.
 This will make you less likely to take any promise or Scripture out of context.